jbloomlab/bench-to-byte/sections/managing-software-environments/index.md

 # {{ $frontmatter.title }}

 Biological programming typically involves a combination of writing your own code and using tools developed by others.
-This can lead to projects with lots of different dependencies, each of which has specific version requirements.
+This can lead to projects with many dependencies, each of which has specific version requirements.
 It's crucial for reproducibility that these software _environments_ are tracked and managed.
 Otherwise, you'd be the only one who can run your analysis pipeline.
 Managing this by hand would be difficult.
-Thankfully, there are tools like conda for managing software environments.
+Thankfully, there are tools like Conda for managing software environments.

 ## What is Conda?

-[Conda](https://docs.conda.io/en/latest/) is an open-source tool for managing both software packages and environments.
+[Conda](https://docs.conda.io/en/latest/) is an open-source tool for managing both software packages.
 It allows you to install software and their dependencies in isolated virtual environments.
 This means you can easily switch between projects, each with its own set of package versions, without worrying about conflicts between dependencies.

 ### With Conda, you can